Dhroov7/Hacktoberfest2019/README.md

 6. Star my [repository](https://github.com/Dhroov7/HacktoberFest2019).
 7. Congratulations!!
 You have successfully created your pull request.
 8. Check your progress here (https://hacktoberfest.digitalocean.com/profile)
-9. Wait for your shirt.
+9. Wait for your T-shirt.